All Products

 • Modified the default graceful shutdown time for CoreDNS and the container memory limit in the CoreDNS deployment.

-• Removed compatibility for the deprecated Upstream plug-in.
-If your Corefile configuration contains the Upstream plug-in, it is safely and automatically deleted during the upgrade.
+• Removed compatibility for the deprecated Upstream plugin.
+If the Corefile configuration contains the Upstream plugin, it is safely and automatically deleted during the upgrade.

-If you previously modified the /etc/resolv.conf DNS configuration file on an ECS instance, upgrading or recreating a CoreDNS pod causes it to use the modified /etc/resolv.conf file.
+If you have modified the /etc/resolv.conf DNS configuration file on an Elastic Compute Service (ECS) instance, upgrading or recreating a CoreDNS pod will cause it to use the modified /etc/resolv.conf file.
 Before you upgrade, make sure that all DNS servers in the configuration are working correctly.

 1.6.7.edge (Discontinued)